-What is ‘spocking’ after anti-wrinkle treatment?
+What is ‘Spocking’ after anti-wrinkle treatment?

 When treating foreheads with anti-wrinkle injections, one of the possible complications is called ‘Spocking’ (after Mr Spock from Star Trek).
-Spocking is where the only the outer parts of the eyebrows lift up when lifting the eyebrows.
+Spocking is where the only the outer parts of the eyebrows lift when lifting the eyebrows.

 Spocking is a give-away that someone has had anti-wrinkle treatments and it is something that we always want to avoid.
 It can be easily corrected by placing one unit of anti-wrinkle treatment in the lines to stop them lifting up.